metasfresh/metasfresh-documentation/_webui_collection/EN/Print_text_on_documents-general.md

 ---

 ## Overview
-In metasfresh you can add manual text to your documents and thereby modify them to meet the needs and requirements of your business.
+In metasfresh, you can add manual text to your documents and thereby modify them to meet the needs and requirements of your business.

 For instance, you can put a description at the top of a quotation and leave a note for your customer at the bottom or you can add a text that describes the ordered product in more detail.